 To fully appreciate this park’s beauty, decide on one of the scenic Olympic National Park hiking trails to experience the rainforest and the beautiful landscapes.
 Hurricane Ridge is one of the most incredible tracks in the park, standing at an elevation of around 5,200 feet.
 It also provides a great ski terrain in wintertime, which is rare in the Northwest national parks.

 If you have time, book a guided tour to explore the spectacular Hurricane Ridge.
 After your hike, take a dip in one of the natural geothermal pools at Sol Duc Hot Springs.
 This area is also a popular Pacific Northwest family vacation idea.

-Olympic is one of the most unique national parks in the PNW in that it has mountains, a rainforest, and the ocean in it.
-If you have time to extend your trip, I recommend staying here for a few days so you can see all of it.
+Olympic is one of the most unique national parks in the PNW in that it has mountains, a rainforest, and an ocean in it.
+If you have time to extend your trip, I recommend staying here for a few days so you can see all of the Olympic Peninsula loop.